Are you superstitious?

 I often joke about this!
 When someone sneezes, I say someone somewhere is thinking of them. 🤧

-Superstitions are common in Nigeria and around the world.
-While some may seem absurd or be dismissed easily, they play a significant role in cultural beliefs and folklore.
+Superstitions are widespread in Nigeria and worldwide.
+Although some may appear ridiculous or be quickly dismissed, they hold an important place in cultural beliefs and folklore.